 A pass (P) grade indicates satisfactory completion of the course (equivalent to a C or better).
 A no pass (NP) grade means the course was not satisfactorily completed and no credit was granted.
 Some courses offer the option to choose between P/NP and a letter grade and some courses may be taken for a letter grade only.
 A pass grade satisfies the prerequisite of C or better required for entry into some courses.
-Each student is limited to receiving no more than 16 P/NP credits for an associate's degree, and 8 P/NP for a Certificate.
+Each student is limited to receiving no more than 16 P/NP credits for an associate's degree, and 8 P/NP for the Oregon Transfer Module or a Certificate.
 Transfer students should be aware that four-year institutions limit the number of P/NP credits that may be applied to a degree.
 If you'd like to be graded P/NP, and the course qualifies, you must complete the P/NP Request Form, obtain your instructor's approval by way of his/her signature and submit the request form to the Enrollment Center by the end of the fourth week of the term.
 P/NP grades cannot be changed back to a standard letter grade.

-Repeating a course
+Repeating a course 503-399-5001

 We suggest you confer with your academic advisor before you repeat a course.
-If you do repeat a course and receive a higher grade, and want your original grade changed in your record, ask the Enrollment Center in Building 2, Room 200 to change your grade to an R (Repeated).
+If you do repeat a course and receive a higher grade, and want your original grade changed in your record, pick up and turn in a Student Grade Repeat Request from the Enrollment Center in Building 2, Room 200 to change your grade to an R (Repeated).
 Please note that both the original course and the repeated course must have been taken at a Chemeketa Community College campus to request the original grade be changed to an R. If you repeat a course more than once, only your original grade can be changed to an R. If you repeat a course and receive a lower grade, both grades will remain on the transcript.
 If the original grade is an N or I, it may not be changed no matter how many times you repeat the course.
-The registrar does not include an R in computing your grade-point average and does not count courses with an R grade in determining the total number of credit hours you have earned.
+The registrar does not include an R in computing your grade point average and does not count courses with an R grade in determining the total number of credit hours you have earned.